-In mid-October 2020, work will start on the old wharf to ensure it is able to be used an an alternative berth for Waiheke’s ferries in case the main wharf needs to be temporarily closed during its renewal works starting in mid-2021.
+Work has been completed on the old wharf to ensure it is able to be used as an alternative berth for Waiheke’s ferries when the main wharf needs to be temporarily closed during its renewal works.

 The work included:

 - Four new concrete-filled, steel piles embedded 4 meters into the underlying rock.

 - a new steel pontoon

-- New fender piles to extend the life of the structure and provide added protection from damage.
+- New fender piles extend the life of the structure and provide added protection from damage.

 - flipping the existing gangway to face the other direction, on the same side of the wharf, to allow ferries to safely berth